Hvaheterdu/hvaheterdu/README.md

 **Features**
 - Automatic retrieval and calculation of prayer times.
-- Notification system with sound and visual through a Arduino board.
+- Notification system with sound and visual through an Arduino board.
 - Lightweight and simple implementation.

 🔗 https://github.com/Hvaheterdu/salah-notifier